Criminal psychology: Profiling

 Criminal profiling, also known as offender profiling, is a form of criminal investigation, linking an offender's actions at the crime scene to possible characteristics.
 This is a practice that lies between the professions of criminology, forensic science and behavioral science.
 Most commonly used for homicide and sexual cases, criminal profiling helps law enforcement investigators narrow down and prioritize a pool of suspects.
 Part of a sub-field of forensic psychology called investigative psychology, criminal profiling has advanced substantially in methodology and grown in popularity since its conception in the late 1800s.

+Profiling can be helpful when investigators have limited leads and need to narrow down possible suspects.
+It is most effective when combined with forensic evidence, interviews, and other investigative methods.

 However, there is a substantial lack of empirical research and effectiveness evaluations validating the practice of criminal profiling.
 Due to the lack of empirical research, it is important that criminal profiling is used as a tool in investigative cases.
 Cases should not depend on solely the profile but as well as traditional techniques as well.

 Criminal/offender profiling is a process now known in the Federal Bureau of Investigation (FBI) as criminal investigative analysis. (see also: FBI method of profiling) Profilers, or criminal investigative analysts, are trained and experienced law enforcement officers who study every behavioral aspect and detail of an unsolved violent crime scene, in which a certain amount of psychopathology has been left at the scene.
 The characteristics of a good profiler are discussed.
 Five behavioral characteristics that can be gleaned from the crime scene are described: